 An installation consisting of two conical cushions and a rug.

 A gathering space.

-A recollection of driving through the bare hilltops and stripped valleys of West Virginia with an aching heart.
+A recollection of driving through the bare hilltops and stripped valleys of West Virginia.

 An adaptive reuse project proposal for a software development company in the site of an old tobacco manufacturing warehouse in Richmond, Virginia's historic Tobacco Row.

 Inspired by research on new office environments and trends with considerations in flexibility, modularity, and ergonomics.